funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we efficiently decode adblock filter list ?
+How can we efficiently decode AdBlock filter list?

 Documentation
 ^^^^^^^^^^^^^